Protecting the Confidentiality of Your Protected Health Information

 • Your transactions with others (your providers, employer, or other health plans)

 We reserve the right to make the revised or changed Notice effective for PHI that we already have about you as well as for any PHI we receive in the future.
-We will provide updates of any material change of this Notice, as required by law.
-If you have any questions about Aspire Health Plan Notice of Privacy Practices, please contact our Privacy hotline at 1-800-810-0176.

 • For Health Care Operations: Health care operations mean the business activities of our health plan.
-These activities include, for example, quality assessment and improvement activities, practitioner performance evaluation, member satisfaction surveys, fraud and abuse compliance, business planning and development, health education, and general administrative activities.
-For example, we may send you a newsletter about our health plan or a mailing about health plan activities.
-We may also use or disclosure your PHI to contact you about health care quality improvement initiatives or health-related benefits that may be of interest to you.
-When we involve third parties in our business activities, we require them to treat your PHI the same way we do and sign formal contracts that outline their legal obligations to safeguard the use and disclosure of your PHI.
+These activities include, for example, quality assessment and improvement activities, licensing, accreditation by independent organizations, practitioner performance evaluation, member satisfaction surveys, fraud and abuse compliance, business planning and development, health education, and general administrative activities.
+For example, we may use your PHI to offer programs for certain conditions, such as diabetes, asthma or heart failure.
+We may also use it for other operations requiring use and disclosure such as:

 • To Business Associates: Aspire Health Plan may contract with other organizations called “Business Associates” to provide services on our behalf.
 As these services are performed by our Business Associates, PHI may be accessed or disclosed.
 We will enter into an agreement with Business Associates that explicitly set forth the requirements associated with the protection and safeguarding of your PHI.

-Please note that not every type of use or notice is listed in this Notice.
 Other permitted or required uses and disclosures of PHI that do not require your authorization include the following:

-• Release of information to family/friends: We may disclose your PHI to a family member, close friend or other person you identify, to the extent the information is relevant to that person’s involvement in your care or payment related to your care.
-We will provide you with an opportunity to object to such a disclosure whenever it is reasonably practicable for us to do so.
+• Release of information to family/friends: We may disclose your PHI to a family member, close friend or other person you specifically identify in writing, to the extent the information is relevant to that person’s involvement in your care or payment related to your care.
+You have the right to stop or limit this kind of sharing (disclosure).
+To do so, just call the toll-free number on your member ID card.

 • Parents as personal representatives of minors: In most cases, your minor child’s PHI may be disclosed to you.
-However, we may be required by law to deny a parent’s access to a minor’s PHI for certain diagnoses or treatment such as sexually transmitted diseases, family planning services, etc.
+However, we may be required by law to deny a parent’s access to a minor’s PHI for certain diagnoses or treatment such as sexually transmitted diseases, family

 • Appointment reminders and treatment options: We may use and disclose your PHI to contact you and remind you of an appointment.
 We may use or disclose your PHI to inform you of potential treatment options or alternatives.
 We may use and disclose your PHI to inform you of other health-related benefits and services that may be of interest to you.